quii/go-specs-greet/README.md

 We require to provide a "greeter service" over HTTP.
 So we'll need to create:

 1. A **driver**.
 In this case, one works with an HTTP system by using an **HTTP client**.
 This code will know how to work with our API.
 Drivers translate DSLs into system-specific calls; in our case, the driver will implement the interface specifications define.
-2. A HTTP server with a greet API
+2. An **HTTP server** with a greet API
-3. A test, which is responsible for managing the life-cycle of spinning up the server and then plugging the driver into the specification to run it as a test
+3. A **test**, which is responsible for managing the life-cycle of spinning up the server and then plugging the driver into the specification to run it as a test

 ## Write the test first